massimovaresio/CS50x-final-project/README.md

 **The exchange tool**

 I have made an algorithm to calculate currency exchange rates between the currencies currently in use on the European continent.
 The implementation of the calculation is quite simple and to acquire the current exchange rates I use the API of the online service Exchange Rate API found [here](https://exchangeratesapi.io/).
-The project is built in such a way as to support the exchange of more currencies than those listed, but here I have limited myself to European currencies to simplify the visualization; anyone who consults this project is free to expand it as they prefer in compliance with the Creative Commons license [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The project is built in such a way as to support the exchange of more currencies than those listed, but here I have limited myself to European currencies to simplify the visualization; anyone who consults this project is free to expand it as they prefer as described in the license terms of the `LICENSE.md` file.
 Here is the main part of the code for the currency exchange tool:
 ```
 // Function to perform currency exchange